alyaa999/personality-test/README.md

          model_algorithm name =pickle.load(open('Path of the model on your PC' ,'rb'))
         ```
 * Now run the api file that called  app.py.
+* Make your answers
+* Choose Algorithm to predict your presonality
+* result will appear on screen

 ## Background